edsdk/froala-image-editor/README.md

 ## Configuration

 There is nothing to configure, it will work from the scratch.
-But if you get the premium license but do not use [Froala File Manager](https://froala-file-manager.com) please pass `ImgPen.apiKey` parameter to the Froala configuration.
-Like this:
+Just pass your API key after your had obtained it:

 ```javascript
 FroalaEditor('#editor', {